Home Courses Music BA (Hons) Music with Jazz Studies

 How you will learn

-You will study using lecturers, seminars, practical classes and workshops.
+You will study through lecturers, seminars, practical classes and workshops.
 You will learn from a core team of experienced and qualified tutors alongside a wide-ranging team of more than 60 specialist instrumental and vocal teachers.

 You will be assessed through a range of assignments, including: